Angkor Wat sunrise Top Tips for Visiting Angkow Wat at Dawn by JetSettingFools.com

 An Angkor Wat sunrise over Left Pool

 Finding the best spot to watch the sunrise at Angkor Wat depends on what you want to achieve from your visit.
-Determine what your goal is from watching an Angkor Wat sunrise: Do you want to jockey for the best Angkor Wat sunrise photos or do you want to calmly relish the experience?
-Before we went, we didn’t believe the tales of the multitude of people that would be joining us.
+Before you go, determine what your goal is from watching an Angkor Wat sunrise.
+Do you want to jockey for the best Angkor Wat sunrise photos or do you want to calmly relish the experience?

 On our visit, the sunrise was at 5:54am and we arrived at the Angkor Wat entrance at about 5:25am when the sky was just beginning to change color.
 Hundreds of people were already there, densely packing into the area behind the left pool.
-Tripods stood in a long line with the tips of the feet plunged into the water – and then we watched a righteous photographer in waders walk right into the pool and set up his camera in front of those who had arrived earlier.
-If I had been standing there and he blocked my shot, I would have been furious.

 Subscribe Packing Checklist by JetSettingFools.com

-What to Wear to Angkor Wat
+What to Wear to Angkor Wat at Sunrise

 Wearing appropriate clothing when visiting Angkor Wat – even for sunrise – is essential.
-Not only do you need to make sure you wear modest attire (pants that cover knees and shirts that cover shoulders), you also need to make sure clothing is suitable for the weather.
+Not only do you need to make sure you wear modest attire (pants that cover knees and shirts that cover shoulders), you also need clothing is suitable for the humid weather.
 Wear loose-fitting clothes, like these shirts, and capris or temple pants.
-We also recommend wearing a travel hat, sunscreen, insect repellent and carry a water bottle and a travel umbrella (for both shade and downpours!).

 Angkor Wat Sunrise Tour

-Angkor Wat Sunset
+Watching an Angkor Wat Sunset

-Deciding between an Angkor Wat sunrise or sunset?
+Deciding Between an Angkor Wat Sunrise or Sunset?

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com